-5. Southwest Airlines: Reaching New Candidates with Employee Referral Programs
+6. Southwest Airlines: Reach New Candidates with Employee Referral Programs

 Southwest Airlines took this approach and saw immediate and invaluable results — a 700% increase in employee referrals to be exact.

-On top of leveraging AI and automation to deliver a better overall referral experience, Southwest revamped the entire program to achieve impressive results.
+On top of leveraging intelligence and automation to deliver a better overall referral experience, Southwest revamped the entire program to achieve impressive results.
 Here’s how they did it:

 Learn more about Southwest’s approach to recruitment marketing and how you can mimic their results here.

-6. Marel: Transitioning from Reactive to Proactive Recruiting
+7. Marel: Transition from Reactive to Proactive Recruiting

 If you’re looking to improve the candidate experience and create your next recruitment marketing campaign, it’s crucial to switch your mindset.
 Marel, a leading global provider of advanced food processing systems and services, discovered that if they wanted to achieve its goals for growth, they needed to put the right systems in place.